 Venom began life as an adversary of everyone’s favourite web-slinger, Spider-Man, but soon became almost as popular as the hero he was fighting as his story developed.
 But this isn’t your average monster.
 Venom is a symbiote – an alien force that bonds to a host body in order to survive, granting the host superhuman strength, speed and fighting ability in return.
 Photo-journalist Eddie Brock (Tom Hardy) finds himself bound to this dark passenger, and is forced to contend with the best and worst elements of its unstable psyche.

 2. It’s got a great cast

-3. The action looks out of this world!
+3. The action is out of this world!

 In his natural habitat, Venom looks like a sentient oil spill; all coiling, liquid blackness.
 This means that, even when in symbiosis with Brock, it can manipulate its body to attack surrounding threats.
 And although Brock largely convinces the alien to only take down the bad guys, its unquenchable thirst for mayhem leads to many a sticky situation.

 4. The guy in charge knows what he’s doing

 Director Ruben Fleischer is the man behind the great horror comedy Zombieland, and he brings his expertise to bear here.
 After all, there’s elements of body horror as Brock wrestles with the reality of his bodily predicament; comedy as Venom spits quips mid-fight; lots of action as a variety of parties try to secure the symbiote for themselves; and even a bit of a love story!

 Look, we don’t want to give too much away when it comes to one of the biggest, most unmissable films of the past 12 months.
 But if you think Venom is the only symbiote causing havoc, you might want to think again...